tripledio/tripledio.github.io/_drafts/models.md

 In practice I usually see the whole application dissolving into an **anemic MVC architecture** [^mvc] where the data model has become an anemic domain model, the business logic got spread out and duplicated all over the code base in all kinds of 'services'.
 When the data and the logic are decoupled, every 'service' has access to the unencapsulated data and can modify it.
 This makes it very easy to execute business logic in the wrong sequence or bypass certain logic completely. *Resulting in a very fragile, buggy application.*

 Unfortunately the above is the state that i encounter most of the Object oriented codebases to be in.
 In all sorts of different companies.
-In fact this ant-pattern is so prevalent in our industry that the a lot of developers have come to think of it as normal.
-That's how you do it.
-Since this is the only thing they've encountered in the real world...
+In fact this ant-pattern is so prevalent in our industry that the most of the developers i encounter have come to think of it as the normal.
+That it is the normal way that you do it.
+Because this is the only thing they've encountered in the real world...

+<pre><code>Most developers have never <i>seen</i> an <b>actual</b> domain model.</code></pre>

-I fear that most software engineers have never seen a good quality code base.
+I fear that a lot of software engineers have never seen an actual domain model.
 Or experienced the benefits from it.
 Which makes this such a hard anti-pattern to fight.
-But lets hope that i'm wrong.
+But lets hope that i'm wrong...

 ## b) One model to rule them all